 - Some children with infantile spasms develop autism.

-- When the spasms stop, many children later develop other kinds of epilepsy.
-About one-fifth of children who have had infantile spasms will have the Lennox-Gastaut syndrome.
+- Even if the infantile spasms stop, most children later develop other kinds of epilepsy.
+About one-fifth of children who have had infantile spasms will evolve into Lennox-Gastaut syndrome.